squinkylabs/SqHarmony/docs/phasepatterns.md

 There is also a built in shift generator that will over the course of 'n' clocks delay the output by 'm' clock.
 This is referred to as the "RIB generator", for "Reich In a Box", the original name of the module.

-There are many, many uses for this clock shifter, and most can be "unlocked" by feeding clever signals into the shift CV input.
+There are many, many uses for this clock shifter, and most may be "unlocked" by feeding clever signals into the shift CV input.

 Also, the module is fully polyphonic, so there is great potential for control mangling.